jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

     c = get_config()
     c.CourseDirectory.root = '/home/grader-course123/course123'
+    c.CourseDirectory.course_id = 'course123'

 Finally, you will again need to enable and disable different combinations of the nbgrader extensions for different accounts.
 See the table in :ref:`multiple-graders` for details.

 Custom Authentication
 ^^^^^^^^^^^^^^^^^^^^^